dylanarmstrong/userscripts/README.md

 #### google-placeholder
 Pulled in some uBlock scripts that have drop-in no-op replacements for google tracking, might cause less sites to break.

+#### guardian
+Attempt to fix some of the annoyances I'm encountering on theguardian.
+This doesn't really work yet, but it's a first step towards pulling out content and replacing entire page.

 #### imgur
 Bypass imgur login